Back to DWU AI Articles

 CPE Overview

-Cost per enplaned passenger (CPE) is used by 30 large-hub airports (FAA Form 127) for allocating airport operating costs and setting airline rates.
+Cost per enplaned passenger (CPE) is used by 30 of 31 large-hub airports (FAA Form 127) for allocating airport operating costs and setting airline rates.
 CPE reported by large-hub airports has a median of $14.20 in FY2023 (FAA Form 127)."
 Potential actions for airport finance teams to consider include evaluating CPE calculation, drivers, and peer comparisons in rate-setting and airline negotiations.

 1. Introduction